How to Create a Global Ecommerce Order Fulfillment Strategy That Works for You

 - Profit margins will be narrower since you’re working with a middle-man.

-- It’s difficult to establish a brand because products are owned and packaged elsewhere.
+- It’s challenging to establish a brand because products are owned and packaged elsewhere.

 3. Third-Party Logistics